elhaloui/KattisChallenges/README.md

 # KattisChallenges
-here you find my solutions to Kattis.com Challenges
+here you find my solutions to Kattis.com Challenges implemented with java